White House panel: Build new tech infrastructure for future jobs

 "By rallying around this call to action, leaders in business and government can help more people build skills that lead to good jobs, promote hiring that is based on skills not just degrees, and build a national skills infrastructure to connect workers with opportunities," IBM's Rometty said in a statement.

-Four major companies -- Walmart Inc WMT.N, Salesforce CRM.N, IBM Corp IBM.N and Workday Inc WDAY.O -- are announcing Tuesday they are creating "Interoperable Learning Records" to help workers and employers match applicants with jobs, the official said.
+Four major companies - Walmart Inc WMT.N, Salesforce CRM.N, IBM and Workday Inc WDAY.O - are announcing Tuesday they are creating "Interoperable Learning Records" to help workers and employers match applicants with jobs, the official said.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))